The EU mobility package – important regulations and updates

 Legislative basis: Article 9(1) of Regulation (EC) No 561/2006

-Regular return of the driver to the place of residence / place of business
+Regular return to place of residence / place of business

 • Obligation to return within each period of four consecutive weeks